Table of contents

 - Databases (dedicated deployment only)

-- A PostgresSQL 12.2 or newer database with full permissions
+- PostgresSQL 13.0 database (or newer), UTF8 encoded, with full permissions

-To access a running REI3 instance, any modern browser can be used.
+To access a running REI3 instance, any modern browser can be used, like Firefox, Chrome or Safari.
 This includes mobile browsers.
 REI3 uses modern web standards; it does not support

 On Windows Server

-When choosing the dedicated model, database connection details for a running, empty PostgreSQL database must be entered into the configuration file
+- Dedicated: After the installation, database connection details for an empty PostgreSQL database must be entered into the configuration file

-Independent of deployment model, on Windows Server, REI3 is handled as a Windows service and can be started as such.
-Should the service not start, REI3 will write to the Windows application log.
+Independent of deployment model, REI3 is handled as a Windows service and can be started with the service manager (command:

 On a Linux server